MP 30x7/3x3 / N38 - ring magnet

 - Magnetic neodymium magnets are characterized by very high magnetic induction on the surface of the magnet and can operate (depending on the form) even at temperatures of 230°C or higher...

-- Significant importance in modern technologies – find application in HDD drives, electric drive mechanisms, medical equipment or other advanced devices.
+- Wide application in advanced technologically fields – find application in computer drives, electric drive mechanisms, medical equipment and other highly developed apparatuses.

 Disadvantages of neodymium magnets: